OverSim

 OverSim is an OMNeT++-based open-source simulation framework for overlay and peer-to-peer networks, developed at the Institute of Telematics, Karlsruhe Institute of Technology, Germany.

 The simulator contains several models for structured (e.g. Chord, Kademlia, Pastry) and unstructured (e.g. GIA) peer-to-peer protocols.
 An example implementation of the framework is an implementation of a peer-to-peer SIP communications network.

 OverSim features

 Some of the main features of the OverSim simulation framework include:

 Flexibility

-The simulator allows to simulate both structured and unstructured overlay networks (currently Chord, Pastry, Koorde, Broose, Kademlia, and GIA are implemented).
+The simulator allows simulating both structured and unstructured overlay networks (currently Chord, Pastry, Koorde, Broose, Kademlia, and GIA are implemented).
 The modular design and use of the Common API facilitate the extension with new features or protocols.
-Module behavior can easily be customized by specify parameters in a human readable configuration file.
+Module behavior can easily be customized by specify parameters in a human-readable configuration file.

 Interactive GUI

 In order to validate and debug new or existing overlay protocols you can make use of the GUI of OMNeT++, which visualizes networks topologies, messages and node state variables like the routing table.